j4mie/idiorm/README.markdown

 ---

-A lightweight nearly-zero-configuration object-relational mapper and fluent query builder for PHP5.
+A lightweight nearly-zero-configuration object-relational mapper and fluent query builder for PHP5 and above.

 Tested on PHP 5.2.0+ - may work on earlier versions with PDO and the correct database drivers.